joergen7/devilfish-flotilla/dcs/viper.rst

   - ensure PROGRAM knob is set to 1
   - set MODE knob to MAN

+AVIONICS POWER
+  - wait until the DED shows a flashing RDY in the INS line
+  - set INS knob to NAV

 EXT LIGHTING
   - set FLASH STEADY switch to FLASH